kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

   - \-x, --xml
     Output an XML report.

+  - \-8, --deep-copy-nodes
+    Include a deep copy of invalid nodes on the XML report (-x).
+By default, only a shallow copy of the node is included (the node and its attributes but no children).

   - \-^, --remove-deleted
     Check the CSDB objects with elements that have a change type of